 If A Loved One Has Died As A Result Of A Public Tragedy Or Natural Disaster

-Deaths resulting from natural disasters and public tragedies may lead to higher risk of bereavement complications for survivors, as these deaths are generally unexpected and traumatic.
-If the bereaved person is unable to see the body of the deceased, there may be additional complications.
+Deaths resulting from natural disasters and public tragedies may lead to higher risk of bereavement complications for survivors, as these deaths are generally unexpected, traumatic or may not enable the survivor to identify their loved one's body or verify the actual death.

 Other risk factors for complicated grief include: